randomstring/FRC-Programming-Curriculum/Lessons/00-Lesson.md

         the scenes.

 To install the software you'll need a computer.
 Pretty much any PC,
-      Mac, or Linux will work.
-Ideally a laptop you can bring to programming meetings.
+      Mac, or Linux computer or laptop will work.
+A laptop you can bring to programming meetings is ideal.
 Almost any laptop, even very old and slow ones, will work.
 The team has a few laptops that can be shared.
 The team can help you setup an old cast off laptop.

+If you don't have a laptop, we're working on possible solutions to allow students to keep their working envirnment on a portable thumb drive.
+If this sounds useful to you, speak up so we can put time into making this solution work for anyone.

 Your laptop will need WiFi in order to connect to the school network
       and also to connect to the robot.
 A USB 2.0/3.0 port is useful